 Find out potential supervisors from Department of Pure Mathematics.

-You can apply for an existing PhD project which has received funds from the university or external funding bodies.
+You can apply for a predefined PhD project which has received funds from the University or external funding bodies.
 The research topic and supervisory team for these projects have already been established.

-There is no specific application deadline to each project, which will be open until the position is filled.
-The start date of a PhD programme is normally the first day of March, June, September, or December.
+There is no specific application deadline for each project as they will remain open for applications until the position is filled.
+The start date of a PhD programme is usually the first day of March, June, September, or December.
 You can visit the Postgraduate Research Scholarships page for information about the specific projects available or contact potential supervisors to discuss funding opportunities.

 The scholarship application is only open to those applying for a full-time doctoral programme.